Tropical Storm Cindy follows Bret in powerful start to hurricane season

 Bret continued to move through the central Caribbean late Friday, passing north of the islands of Aruba, Bonaire and Curaçao.
 According to forecasts, it is expected to dissipate on Saturday night.

-As of late Friday, its vortex was about 120 kilometers (75 miles) northeast of Curaçao and moving west toward open water at 30 km/h (18 mph), with maximum sustained winds of 85 km/h.
+As of late Friday, its vortex was regarding 120 kilometers (75 miles) northeast of Curaçao and moving west toward open water at 30 km/h (18 mph), with maximum sustained winds of 85 km/h.
 (50 mph).

 For its part, Cindy’s maximum sustained winds were around 85 km/h (50 mph) on Friday night and the meteor was 1,185 km (735 miles) east of the Lesser Antilles.

 The US National Oceanic and Atmospheric Administration (NOAA) has forecast 12 to 17 named storms for this year’s hurricane season.
-Of these, between five and nine could reach hurricane strength, including three Category 3 or greater hurricanes.
+Of these, between five and nine might reach hurricane strength, including three Category 3 or greater hurricanes.

 1687599183